YusukeIwaki/playwright-ruby-client/documentation/docs/api/browser_context.md

 def expect_page(predicate: nil, timeout: nil)
 ```

 Performs action and waits for a new [Page](./page) to be created in the context.
-If predicate is provided, it passes [Page](./page)
-value into the `predicate` function and waits for `predicate(event)` to return a truthy value.
+If predicate is provided, it passes [Page](./page) value into the `predicate` and waits for `predicate.call(page)` to return a truthy value.
 Will throw an error if
 the context closes before new [Page](./page) is created.

 ## tracing